Why am I always tired?

 Have you ever felt dead tired, but then had a great conversation that got you all fired up?

 Many of us can relate.
 Quality interaction helps with mental fatigue.
-So, the next time you need a pick me up, call a good friend.
+So, the next time you need a pick me up, call a good friend or get involved in your community.

 Being motivated means you are passionate and excited – which inherently brings up your energy.
 So, take a few moments daily to find your inspiration.